TrueNought/TrueNought/README.md

 ---
 ⚡ **Fun Facts About Me**
 - I really enjoy gymming and running: I'm currently training for the half marathon next year in Toronto!
-- I play video games such as Apex Legends, League of Legends, and Overwatch 2.
+- I play a lot of soulslike video games like Elden Ring and Lies of P.
-- I'm always a fan of trivia and puzzles: you can catch me doing the NYT crossword and wordle everyday.
+- I'm always a fan of trivia and puzzles: you can catch me doing the NYT and LinkedIn daily puzzles.
 - I play a variety of sports such as Ultimate Frisbee, Badminton, and Volleyball.
 ---